joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

-As I was trying to build a system that would work even in conditions that it hadn't been trained on I was thinking more generally about the problem of how to determine if a neural network has seen something similar to a given data pointor if it's wildly different form anything it's seen before.
+As I was trying to build a system that would work even in conditions that it hadn't been trained on I was thinking more generally about the problem of how to determine if a neural network has seen something similar to a given data point if it's wildly different form anything it's seen before.
 This is distinct from (though related to) the problem of calibrating the uncertainty of a neural network.
 As an illustration, imagine a NN that was trained to classify